 Worst: Kardashian Beauty

-Khloe, Kourtney, and Kim Kardashian develop a line named, Khroma, and face legal troubles, which leads them to change the name to Kardashian Beauty.
+Khloe, Kourtney, and Kim Kardashian developed a line named Khroma and faced legal troubles, which led them to change the name to Kardashian Beauty.
 “They could have done a range that thoughtfully tackles the problems mixed-race girls,” Wonderland magazine says.
 However, the shades in the Kardashian Beauty range are extremely limited.

 Hint: Lindsay Lohan’s beauty product is a disaster.

 No one remembers Lindsay Lohan’s line of self-tanners for good reason.
-When Lohan begins selling the self-tanners, people aren’t impressed.
-Plus, Lohan’s accused of stealing the formula for her product from another company, according to Wonderland magazine.
+When Lohan began selling the self-tanners, people weren’t impressed.
+Plus, Lohan was accused of stealing the formula for her product from another company, according to Wonderland magazine.
 However, Lohan’s supposedly entering the beauty world again with a makeup line.